open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * If there are more than one Instruments meeting the selection criteria.
 * If the name of the View has conflict with other Views.

-If there is no View registered, all the Instruments associated with the MeterProvider SHOULD be used.

-If there is any View registered, only the registered View(s) SHOULD be used.
+When initalizing an Instrument, if no View is registered, then a View with default aggregation is configured for this instrument.

 Here is one example: